Transition of residential accommodation to net zero carbon and long-term community sustainability

 Professor Eddie Owens

-This PhD is focused on using the Transition Engineering methodology to .
+This PhD is focused on using the Transition Engineering methodology to deal with the wicked problem of housing affordability, legacy of old buildings, and zero carbon energy in accommodation.
+We anticipate that a new kind of data exchange tool will be developed.
 The tool will generate and curate data from a household transport audit.
 The data will then be used in a sim game exploration of adaptive capacity and demand response in travel behaviour, choice of vehicle, and alternatives for housing.
 The system will be designed to monitor adaptive capacity and latent demand by using game-like exploration of personally generated reality.
 “Play” is a way people view and understand the world.
 Most people do not have personal control over the fuel supply, vehicle manufacture, transport infrastructure or public transport systems that provide for their access to essential transport activities.
 Very few people understand how transition of energy systems to low carbon will affect their lives and how they will adapt.
 This state of prescient risks can increase fear of the unknown, which can manifest suboptimal expectations and therefore inefficient decisions in households, companies and councils.
 The next steps of the energy transition in transport are not known to households or councils.
 The personal transport activity adaptive capacity survey and transition simulation game (TACA Sim) were conceived in a previous research project [1,2].
 The PhD research will design a realistic game to explore adaptation, sensemaking and pathfinding in energy transition for households and communities and how personal demand participation integrates with other systems like energy supply, transport, land use and property development.
 The project will provide data to the Islands Centre for Net Zero action research programme in cooperation with the Orkney Island Council and HITrans.

 The objective of the PhD is to develop, test and prepare for commercialisation a energy transition tool.
 You will need to communicate with a range of stakeholders and to process and analyse the results across different sectors, including personal transport, land use, property re-development, and energy supply.
 The challenge is to use gamification to create an alternative, but understandable and explorable, reality, and to generate real problem solving and adaptive responses from participants that can in-turn inform demand response, policy and property investment.